 OWNED, A New Player – novel, 2011 – translated by Simone Campos

 A vez de morrer / Time to Die (2014) – a novel published by Companhia das Letras (Brazil)

 Called “a maturity novel” and “a page-turner” by reviewers, this linear, realistic novel follows Izabel, a 24-year-old bisexual graphic designer that comes back from Canada to Rio de Janeiro only to find out skyrocketing housing prices will force her to live at home with her mother, who’s not exactly her best friend.
 She ends up moving to her late grandfather’s mountain house in Araras, a short stretch from Rio.
-Araras is a place of many contrasts, where celebrities and gambling mobsters go both to relax and party; the locals mostly work as house caretakers and attend Evangelical churches.
-There are slums, a Christian rock scene, a web-cafe-cum-video-store, and hedge-sheltered mansions.
+Araras is a place of many contrasts, where both celebrities and mobsters go to relax or party; the impoverished locals mostly work as house caretakers and attend Evangelical churches.
+In this small town there are slums, a Christian rock scene, a web-cafe-cum-video-store, and hedge-sheltered mansions.
 Middle-class Izabel is caught into the mix and gets involved with both a celebrity couple and Eduardo, a self-made man who is the pride of Araras.
 The conflicts of women in the workplace and the dating world are addressed and wrapped up at the end, which involves a tentative rape, some revenge porn, and an unexpectedly happy ending.
-Read an excerpt of this novel in English: The time to die_excerpt.
+Read an excerpt of this novel in English: The Time To Die_excerpt.

 Longlisted for the Oceanos Prize in Brazil